 A couple of years ago we attended an "Africa" night at a local university, where a variety of wonderful African foods were served for dinner.
-The thing I liked best was a delicious peanut chicken dish that sent me scampering to the internet for a recipe as soon as I got home.
-The recipe I found was from The Congo Cookbook (www.congocookbook.com).
-I changed the recipe quite a bit in an attempt to replicate the food we'd had at the university that evening.
+The thing I liked best was a delicious peanut chicken dish that sent me scampering for a recipe as soon as I got home.
 My family loves this adaptation of the original, served over rice.
 The original recipe calls for homemade peanut butter.
-If you'd like to use fresh ground peanut butter, you can grind your own at the grocery store, or whirl some roasted peanuts in your food processor if you happen to have them.
-Usually I make this recipe with regular peanut butter and think it turns out fine, though it's a little sweeter than it would be with natural peanut butter.
+If you'd like to use fresh ground peanut butter, you can grind your own at the grocery store, whirl some roasted peanuts in your food processor, or buy a jar of natural peanut butter.

 Oxmoor House NOVEMBER 2009